 Bridging Leadership Lessons from the Workplace and Those Experiences Shaping Today's Youth and Tomorrow's Leaders

 To help you get Beyond Today, I would like to share some wisdom that I picked up a few years ago.
-I can not share with you the book or article it came from as I do not recall the title but I did retain the knowledge that was written in the pages.
+I cannot share with you the book or article it came from as I do not recall the title, but I did retain the knowledge that was written on the pages.
 You can improve engagement and empowerment in your team by replacing the word “but” with “now” when providing feedback.

 You will find numerous articles and books that talk about replacing “but” with “and” which is also powerful.
 The word “but” is an adversative conjunction while “and” is a cumulative conjunction.
 For all of you grammar nerds out there, an adversative conjunction expresses opposite or contrast between two statements.
 This provides a natural negative connotation while using “and” is additive and a more positive impact.

 While “and” is additive, using the word “now” provides an opportunity for continued success.
 It implies that there are even greater things to come.
 Use of the word “but” leaves you with the feeling that it could have been better; if you had tried harder, if you were smarter, if you were any good.

 How many times have you recognized the good deeds of a teammate only to follow it up with constructive criticism?
 You are only trying to help them get better and reach their full potential.
 BUT your advice was not received the way you had hoped.
 The good vibes you created were quickly dismissed by pointing out areas to improve.
 I am guilty.

 Using Now to Show Potential

 “I like the way your presentation came together, but if you had provided a solid wrap up with some specific examples of outcomes it would have really hit a homerun.”

 “I like the way your presentation came together.
 Now if you provide a solid wrap up with some specific examples of outcomes it will really hit a homerun.”